samsface/godot-steam-api/app/readme.md

 3. Install Conan, a C++ package manager.
     ``` sh
-    # in root directory of this project
     pip3 install conan
     ```

-4. Download the steam sdk and extract it into the lib directory of this project.
+4. Download the [Steam SDK](https://partner.steamgames.com/downloads/steamworks_sdk_152.zip) and extract it into the lib directory were you cloned this project.
     > If your files are now laid out like this: `godot-steam-api/lib/steam-sdk/redistributable_bin/win64/steam_api64.dll`; you've done it correctly.

 5. Generate the Visual Studio project.
     ```sh
-    # in root directory of this project
+    # in root directory were you cloned this project to, e.g. C:/work/godot-steam-api
     mkdir work && cd work && cmake .. && start .
     ```